 • How to get more street lights in the neighborhood.

-What neighbors should do when:
+Help neighbors know what they should do when:

 • When neighbors don’t mow and maintain their lawns or they leave visible trash outside the trash bins.